Promist-Moon/tp/docs/DeveloperGuide.md

 **Actor:** Tutor

 **Guarantees:**
-- Lists students who have paid for the current month.
+- Lists paid students who have paid for the current month in contact list panel.
-- Lists corresponding amounts paid by each student.

 ### **MSS**
 1. Tutor chooses to list paid students.